Simon-Will/DependencyBasedSemantics/README.md

-Our goal was to create an algorithm that takes sentences, extracts their meaning and is both capable of judging statements to be true or false and answer questions based on the extracted knowledge.
+Our goal was to create an algorithm that takes sentences, extracts their meaning and is both capable of asssigning a truth value to statements and answer questions based on the extracted knowledge.
-In order to achieve this goal first a RPG-model is trained on the TIGER-corpus and then used to annotate any sentence given by the user of the algorithm.
+In order to achieve this goal a RBG-model is trained on the TIGER-corpus and then used to annotate any sentence given by the user of the algorithm.
-This annotated sentence is then further processed in various steps to extract its meaning and store it as a lambda expression.
+These annotated sentences are then further processed in various steps to extract their meaning and store it as a lambda expression.
-Then this meaning can be assest and used to answer a question related to that knowledge.
+This meaning can be accessed and used to answer a question related to that knowledge.